metrica-sports/sample-data/README.md

 - At the moment there are two games in our standard CSV format, in the coming days we will add the same data in the standar FIFA format.
 - The data of these two games is anonymized, meaning there are no references to the names of players, teams or competitions.
 - You'll see the data goes from 0 to 1 on each axis.
 The coordiante (0,0) is the top left, (1,1) is the bottom right, and (0.5,0.5) is the kick off point.
-- The dimensions of the field is hte same for both, 105x68 meters.
+- The dimensions of the field are the same for both games: 105x68 meters.
 - For the events, in the `documentation` folder you can find a pdf file with the definition and explanation of all our events types and subtypes.
 - Tracking and event data are synchronized.